pratik-tangadpalliwar/Coding-Raja-Technologies-Internship-task2/ReadMe.md

 * Node.js: For creating a backend server.
 * Express.js: A web framework for Node.js used to serve static files and handle HTTP requests.

-**Note:**

-This is a basic implementation of a contenteditable resume builder.
-I may extend it further by adding features like:

-* Pre-defined resume templates
-* Section reordering
-* Adding Profile picture

 I hope this project serves as a good starting point for my web development journey!